openwebdocs/owd-website/pages/content/reports/2022/index.md

 This shows that contributions are roughly split equally between OWD, Mozilla, and everyone else.

-This view obscures the massive contribution of [Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg), who alone was responsible for slightly more than half the total contributions to the project.
-Vinyl is employed by both OWD and Mozilla, so we have simply split her contributions between the two organizations.
+Not visible in this view is the massive contribution of [Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg), who alone was responsible for more than half the total contributions to the project.
+Vinyl is employed by both OWD and Mozilla, so we have simply split her contributions between the two organizations in the numbers above.

 PR reviews for the mdn/browser-compat-data repository are performed by peers and owners of the project, who are listed in the project’s [governance document](https://github.com/mdn/browser-compat-data/blob/main/GOVERNANCE.md).